binerogroup/documentation/general/quotas.rst

 Quotas
 ======

 Public cloud offerings are at risk for fraud and abuse accounts by individuals looking to consume our cloud platform at no cost.

 To limit the impact of potential misuse of the cloud platform, we enforce quotas on the amount of resources that can be provisioned per account.

-These quotas can be adjusted to accomodate your needs by :doc:`contacting our support </general/getting-support>`.
-Please ensure that you've entered relevant details on your account and has paid for atleast one months of usage.
+These quotas can be adjusted to accommodate your needs by :doc:`contacting our support </general/getting-support>`.

+Please ensure that you've entered relevant details on your account and has paid for at least one months of usage.

 Default quotas
 --------------